Crystal Palace FC, Ballina Town FC and Active Communities Network join together to help young people in Mayo And Belfast through sport.

 - Includes young football coaches from Belfast undertaking week-long work placement with Crystal Palace FC Foundation at Ballina Town FC and in Belfast

 - Former Crystal Palace, Arsenal, Manchester City and Republic of Ireland player Eddie McGoldrick confirmed as ambassador for programme

-- Partnership continues work of Crystal Palace FC Foundation and charity Active Communities Network in Ireland following visit of first team squad to Waterford last season
+- Partnership continues work of Palace for Life Foundation and charity Active Communities Network in Ireland following visit of first team squad to Waterford last season

 - Crystal Palace FC Foundation have worked in partnership alongside Active Communities Network with young people in Belfast and in London

 Ballina/London – Tuesday 10 February 2015: Young people of County Mayo and Belfast are set to benefit from Premier League-standard football coaching and sports programming for the next three years as sport for development charity Active Communities Network, Premier League side Crystal Palace FC and their Foundation and Irish football team Ballina Town FC kick off a new partnership with a week-long launch programme, starting on Monday 16th February.

 All three likeminded organisations share a common belief of social inclusion through sport by providing pathways to participation through training and upskilling coaches, working with young people of all abilities and developing and supporting coaches to grow the game.

 The first half of the week will see the programme, which includes small-sided games and training, delivered at Belleek Park, the home of Ballina Town FC.